medic/cht-android/README.md

 1. Make sure all issues for this release have passed AT and been merged into `master`.
 2. Create a git tag starting with `v` and ending with the alpha version, e.g. `v1.2.3-alpha.1` and push the tag to GitHub.
 3. Creating this tag will trigger [GitHub Action](https://github.com/medic/cht-android/actions) to build, sign, and properly version the build.
-The release-ready APKs are available for side-loading from [GitHub Releases](https://github.com/medic/cht-android/releases), along with the AABs that are required to publish in the Google Play Store.
+The release-ready APKs are available for side-loading from [GitHub Releases](https://github.com/medic/cht-android/releases), along with the AABs that are required to publish in the Google Play Store if the Play Store require so.
 4. Announce the release in #quality-assurance.

+Remember that when the app is created in the Play Store, it's required to choose the way the app will be signed by Google: we upload the signed AAB files, but then Google creates optimized versions of the app in .apk format.
+The app has to be configured to use the same signing and upload signature by Google.
+Choose to upload a "Java keystore", the Play Console will ask a file encrypted with a tool named PEPK, that file is the file `<brand>_private_key.pepk` generated when following the instructions of [New brand in the source code](#new-brand-in-the-source-code).
+Read the section to know how to extract that file from the encrypted file stored in the `secrets/` folder if you don't have it when publishing for the first time.
+Once upload the first time, you don't need it anymore in order to publish new versions of the app.

 ## Final for users